-We had a \$724 million income tax expense in 2021, compared with \$283 million in 2020 and \$475 million in 2019.
-The corporate effective tax rate for 2021 was 19.7% compared with 18.9% in 2020 and 19.2% in 2019.
+We had a \$207 million income tax benefit in 2022, compared with income tax expense of \$724 million in 2021 and \$283 million in 2020.
+The corporate effective tax rate for 2022 was 29.9% compared with 19.7% in 2021 and 18.9% in 2020.

-The changes in our effective tax rate between periods were primarily due to large changes in our net investment gains and losses, included in income for the periods, as well as changes in underwriting income.
+The changes in our effective tax rate between periods were primarily due to large changes in our net investment gains and losses included in income for the periods, and changes in underwriting income and investment income.

-Historically, we have pursued a strategy of investing some portion of cash flow in tax-advantaged fixed-maturity and equity securities to minimize our overall tax liability and maximize after-tax earnings.
+Historically, we have pursued a strategy of investing some portion of cash flow in tax-advantaged, fixed-maturity securities and some in equity securities to minimize our overall tax liability and maximize after-tax earnings.
 See Item 1, Our Segments, Fixed-Maturity Securities Investments, for further discussion on municipal bond purchases in our fixed-maturity investment portfolio.